ValeriyAndreevichPushkarev/RegistrationByAttributes/README.md

-# Автоматическая регистрация по атрибутам для .net
+# Automatic registration by attributes for .net

-Решил сделать отдельный проект. Добавил регистрацию множеств реализаций, или конкретных реализаций с управлением LifetimeManagement-ом (для Unity).
+Decided to make a separate project.
+Added registration of multiple implementations, or specific implementations with LifetimeManagement management (for Unity).

-## Как пользоваться?
+## How to use?

-Добавить **TypeRegistrationAttribute** на базовую сущность, реализации которой хочется регистрировать в контейнере.
+Add a **TypeRegistrationAttribute** to the base entity whose implementations you want to register in the container.

-Добавить **DerivedTypeRegistrationAttribute** на реализацию чтобы переопределить LifetimeManagement.
+Add **DerivedTypeRegistrationAttribute** to the implementation to override LifetimeManagement.

-Указать **LifetimeManagementType**.
+Specify **LifetimeManagementType**.

-Вызвать **UnityCommonRegistration.Register(container)**.
+Call **UnityCommonRegistration.Register(container)**.

-## Как добавить свой контейнер?
+## How to add your container?

-переопределить 2 метода - **registerInContainer**, **registerManyInContainer**.
+override 2 methods - **registerInContainer**, **registerManyInContainer**.

-Написать свой маппинг для **LifetimeManagementType**.
+Write your own mapping for **LifetimeManagementType**.